Modeling Image-Caption Rating from Comparative Judgments: Results

-To fairly compare the inter-rater agreement rate of direct ratings with comparative judgments, we transform each annotator's direct ratings into pairwise preference decisions.
-To do this, for a rater $R^{(p)}$, every pair of image-caption pairs with different direct ratings $R^{(p)}(x_i) \neq R^{(p)}(x_j)$ are used to form $R_{ij}^{(p)}$.
-That is, for image-caption pairs $x_i$ and $x_j$:
+To fairly compare the Reliability of direct ratings with comparative judgments, we transformed each annotator's direct ratings into comparative judgments.
+To do this, for a rater $R^{(p)}$, every pair of image-caption pairs with different direct ratings $R^{(p)}(x_i) \neq R^{(p)}(x_j)$ is used to form $R_{ij}^{(p)}$.
+That is, for the image-caption pairs $x_i$ and $x_j$:

-Table~\ref{tbl:inter_rater} shows the $p_o$ (observed agreement) and Cohen's $\kappa$ between each two raters (including the ground truth from the dataset): \begin{itemize}[leftmargin=*, nosep] \item For task 1, direct ratings, $p_o$ and $\kappa$ vary from 0.7 to 1.0.
-Most raters do not completely agree with each other except for $R_{ij}^{(8)}$ vs $O_{ij}$; \item For task 2, pairwise comparisons between two image-caption pairs, most raters completely agree with each other except for $R_{ij}^{(3)}$; \item For task 3, pairwise comparisons between two captions for the same image, $p_o$ and $\kappa$ vary from 0.8 to 1.0. \end{itemize}
+\hyperref[tbl:inter_rater]{Table~\ref*{tbl:inter_rater}} shows the $p_o$ (observed agreement) and Cohen's $\kappa$ between each two raters (including the ground truth from the dataset): \begin{itemize}[leftmargin=*, nosep] \item For task 1, direct ratings, $p_o$ and $\kappa$ vary from 0.7 to 1.0.
+Most raters do not completely agree with each other, except for $R_{ij}^{(8)}$ vs $O_{ij}$; \item For task 2, pairwise comparisons between two image-caption pairs, most raters completely agree with each other except for $R_{ij}^{(3)}$; \item For task 3, pairwise comparisons between two captions for the same image, $p_o$ and $\kappa$ vary from 0.8 to 1.0. \end{itemize}

-To better analyze the results, Table~\ref{tbl:avg_inter} summarizes the average inter-annotator agreement of the eight participants against the ground truth $\overline{p_o(R_{ij}^{(p)},O_{ij})}$ and between each other $\overline{p_o(R_{ij}^{(p)},R_{ij}^{(q)})}$.
-Across all tasks, comparative accuracy and inter-annotator agreement are consistently higher than absolute rating agreement, demonstrating that comparative judgments provide a more reliable and stable evaluation signal.
-Therefore \textbf{Hypothesis 2} is also accepted.
+To better analyze the results, \hyperref[tbl:avg_inter]{Table~\ref*{tbl:avg_inter}} summarizes the average inter-annotator agreement of the eight participants against the ground truth $\overline{p_o(R_{ij}^{(p)},O_{ij})}$ and between each other $\overline{p_o(R_{ij}^{(p)},R_{ij}^{(q)})}$.
+Across all tasks, comparative accuracy and inter-annotator agreement were consistently higher than direct rating agreement, demonstrating that comparative judgments provide a more reliable and stable evaluation signal.
+Therefore, \textbf{Hypothesis 2} is also accepted.

-Taken together, these findings suggest that comparative labeling not only speeds up annotation but also improves consistency among raters, making it a more stable and efficient approach for subjective evaluation of image–caption quality.
+\begin{RQ}\textbf{Answer to RQ3: }These findings from real human annotations suggest that comparative labeling not only speeds up annotation but also improves consistency among raters, making it a more stable and efficient approach for the subjective evaluation of image–caption quality. \end{RQ}